CDC PRAXIS GROUPS: LEARNING FROM ACTION TOGETHER

 We envision continuing to support groups as functioning teams indefinitely, with members coming and going over time.
 We expect that groups will meet every week or two for the first few months during group formation, and many groups will naturally have quieter or busier periods as time goes on.

-We have to confess that we haven’t done this before.
+We have to confess that we haven’t done this before - started a network of self-motivated groups across a huge swath of the country.
 And so we are looking for partners, co-creators and co-conspirators who are excited learn with us, and who are committed to helping this model grow, improve and hopefully be useful to people all over the country who want to engage at this level in the climate fight.
 It may not be for everyone.
 We can’t tell you each step of the process in advance, but we know that doing this together is going to make for a community now and in the future.

 A Final Word